u10int/URBMediaFocusViewController/README.md

 	[self.mediaFocusController showImageFromURL:url fromView:self.thubmnailView inViewController:self];

-NOTE: There are known issues with using this controller on the iPad which I plan to have corrected over the next few days.

 ## Customization

 Most of the customization options included within this component are related to animation and physics, all of which are stored as static variables in `URBMediaFocusViewController.m` and can be quickly edited to achieve your desired effect.